CiscoDevNet/terraform-provider-catalystcenter/docs/data-sources/device_replacement.md

 - `faulty_device_name` (String) The name of the faulty device (computed from the faulty device)
 - `faulty_device_platform` (String) The platform of the faulty device (computed from the faulty device)
 - `faulty_device_serial_number` (String) The serial number of the faulty device (computed from the faulty device)
+- `inventory_state` (String) The data-model lifecycle state of the device (e.g. MARK_FOR_REPLACEMENT).
+Membership is gated in the module to MARK_FOR_REPLACEMENT devices; carried so the provider can key its marking decision on operator intent.
 - `neighbour_device_id` (String) The ID of the neighbour device to create the DHCP server
 - `network_readiness_task_id` (String) The ID of the network readiness task
 - `readiness_check_task_id` (String) The ID of the readiness check task
 - `replacement_device_platform` (String) The platform of the replacement device
 - `replacement_device_serial_number` (String) The serial number of the replacement device
-- `replacement_status` (String) The replacement status of the device.
-Use MARKED-FOR-REPLACEMENT to mark the device for replacement.
+- `replacement_status` (String) The replacement status of the device as reported by Catalyst Center.
 - `replacement_time` (Number) The replacement time of the device replacement entry
 - `workflow_failed_step` (String) The failed step of the replacement workflow
 - `workflow_id` (String) The ID of the replacement workflow